lssfau/walberla/README.md

 ### Codegen and Python

-To use the `lbmpy`/`pystencils` code generation please install the packages with e.g. `pip install lbmpy` and specify the correct python environment when calling CMake.
+To use the `lbmpy`/`pystencils` code generation please install the packages with e.g. `pip3 install lbmpy` and specify the correct python environment when calling CMake.

 In previous versions of CMake one could use `PYTHON_EXECUTABLE` or `PYTHON_ROOT_DIR` (all upper case) to specify the python executable or